 Mac stared out at Riggs for a long moment, lips pursed tightly.
 "Sounds serious."

 A faint sigh issued out from the depths of the sweatshirt.
-"You're in trouble, Marty…?"
+"You're in trouble again, Marty…?"

 Riggs shook his head.
 "No, but my partner is."
 Reaching up, he patted Mac on the back.
 "Come on, I'll get us some breakfast and tell ya what's going on."